fiskl-accounting/help-docs/docs/Core-Features/Accounting/multi-journal-entries.md

 - Offer flexibility for businesses operating in multiple currencies
 </details>

-## Key Features of Multi Journal Entries
+## Key features of Multi Journal entries

 Understanding the main features of Multi Journal entries can help you leverage this tool effectively:

-1. **Multi-currency Support**: Create entries across different currency accounts with automatic exchange rate calculations.
+1. **Multi-currency support**: Create entries across different currency accounts with automatic exchange rate calculations
-1. **FX Auto-adjust**: Easily balance your entries with the automatic FX rate adjustment feature.
+1. **FX Auto-adjust**: Easily balance your entries with the automatic FX rate adjustment feature
-1. **Tax Inclusion**: Add tax information to relevant entries as needed.
+1. **Tax inclusion**: Add tax information to relevant entries as needed
-1. **Client and Vendor Association**: Link entries to specific clients or vendors for better tracking.
+1. **Client and vendor association**: Link entries to specific clients or vendors for better tracking
-1. **Attachment Support**: Add relevant documents to your journal entries for comprehensive record-keeping.
+1. **Attachment support**: Add relevant documents to your journal entries for comprehensive record-keeping

-## Creating a Multi Journal Entry
+## Creating a Multi Journal entry

 To create a new Multi Journal entry: